 Major

-This happyish major mode somewhat similiar to the Ionian mode is considered strange, because it contains two augmented fourths, or tri-tones which sometimes give it some unique sounding chords.
-It is thought to be Asian in origin even though some say it has a more mediteranean sound.
+This mode is considered strange, because it contains two augmented fourths, or tri-tones, and is thought to be Asian in origin.
 In The Republic (572 BC) Plato banned the Lydian mode because he felt it was too feminine.

-Mixolydian This mode is often used in blues music and religious chants, and is extroverted and happy.
+Mixolydian This mode is often used in religious chants, and is extroverted and happy.
 It is said to have been invented by Sappho of Lesbos.

 Aeolian or